MattisLind/SPACEWAR/README.md

 ```
 before the six FPMP-11 source files I had a tailor made object paper tape with just the $ICI and $ICO symbols defined!

-Please note that the SPCWAR symbol has to be the first module and the POINT module the last module.
+Please note that the SPCWAR module has to be the first module and the POINT module the last module.
 See comments further below.
+All the other modules comes inbetween including the FPMP-11 library built previously.

 ~~This new object tape was then fed first into the linker, followed by all the 19 object paper tapes of SPACE WAR ending with the module POINT which has to be the last module.~~ And indeed the link completeted without any unresolved symbols this time.
 This was the resulting MODULE MAP from LINK11-S: